kubesphere/website/content/zh/docs/cluster-administration/cluster-wide-alerting-and-notification/notification-manager.md

 {{< notice info>}}

-- Slack token is the OAuth Access Token or Bot User OAuth Access Token when you create a slack app.
+- The Slack token is the OAuth Access Token or Bot User OAuth Access Token when you create a Slack app.
-- This app must have the scope chat:write.
+- This app must have the scope [chat:write](https://api.slack.com/scopes/chat:write).
 - The user who creates the app or bot user must be in the channel to which you want to send notifications.

 {{</ notice >}}

-The slackConfigSelector is a selector to select SlackConfig for slack receiver, if the slackConfigSelector is not set, slack receiver will use the default slack config.
-You can create a default slack config like this.
+`slackConfigSelector` is a selector to select `SlackConfig` for the Slack receiver.
+If `slackConfigSelector` is not set, the Slack receiver will use the default Slack configuration.
+You can create a default Slack configuration as follows:

 ```yaml
 cat <<EOF | kubectl apply -f -